HP2C-DT: High-Precision High-Performance Computer-enabled Digital Twin: HP2C-DT framework

 To do so, COMPSs follows a task-based approach.
 Programmers write sequential code in a plain major programming language---currently, it supports Java, Python, and C/C++---with no reference to any specific API to explicitly manage infrastructure and parallelism.
 By defining an interface or using decorators, programmers select a set of methods whose invocations will be replaced by an invocation to a runtime system that will handle its execution as an asynchronous task.
 The runtime system supporting the programming model analyzes the data accessed by each invocation to detect potential data dependencies with previously detected tasks and build a task-dependency graph.
 The runtime orchestrates the execution of all detected tasks across a distributed infrastructure, ensuring the sequential consistency of the original code.

 The Colony framework~\cite{lordan2021} introduces an agent-based deployment strategy for COMPSs, allowing any node participating in the infrastructure to automatically convert sequential functions into task-based workflows.
 By deploying an agent on each node in the infrastructure—whether at the Edge or in the Cloud layers—the HP2C-DT framework facilitates this transformation, allowing functions (described in Section~\ref{subsec:funcs}) to be seamlessly converted into individual COMPSs tasks or orchestrated into structured workflows with appropriate resource allocation.
 This ensures that code execution fully leverages the available computing resources, including multiple CPU cores, GPUs, and other accelerators embedded in the node.
 In addition, the framework supports decentralized peer-to-peer orchestration of task executions.
 Agents collaborate to distribute the workload, allowing a function triggered on the Edge to offload all or part of its workflow to the Cloud layer or neighboring edge nodes.
-Likewise, since COMPSs is compatible with HPC environments, any task delegated by cloud or edge nodes can be submitted to the HPC system and expanded into a complex, parallel workflow.
+Each agent does this by checking its own resources to ensure that task scheduling stays within limits, and by evaluating the constraints of each task.
+For example, some tasks may require a specific processor architecture or a minimum number of CPUs.
+COMPSs agents handle this automatically.

+Likewise, COMPSs agents can be configured with HPC clusters as execution resources, making the HPC layer directly accessible from any node in the framework.
+This is enabled by a dedicated COMPSs connector for HPC clusters, which interfaces with the underlying batch management systems, handles job submission and tracking—including failure recovery—and manages result serialization and retrieval.
+Through this mechanism, COMPSs bridges the framework with HPC infrastructures, allowing cloud or edge nodes to offload intensive workloads without additional development effort on the HPC side.